ErinaTheDummy/SwordToShield/Character_Creation/Classes/Inventor.md

 This farswitch may be bound to up to 4 inventions.
 When activated this farswitch consumes a single charge from its power source and activates an invention of your choice which is bound to it.
 This invention may be activated twice in an action or once in a bonus action.
 Weapons bound to this remote fire randomly when activated and have disadvantage and a +0 to hit.
 ```

-# Augments
+# Modificiations

-Augmentations come in two forms: Modifiers and Power sources
+modifications come in two forms: Modifiers and Power sources

 ### Modifiers